NamDinhRobotics/proSLAM/README.md

  - Qt5: https://wiki.qt.io/Install_Qt_5_on_Ubuntu (Version 5.7.0)              - used for visualization

 ---
-3) download and install the Colorful Catkin Command Line Tools: https://catkin-tools.readthedocs.io/en/latest/installing.html (currently required) if ROS is installed simply enter:
+3) download and install the Colorful Catkin Command Line Tools: https://catkin-tools.readthedocs.io/en/latest/installing.html (alternatively one can also use ROS catkin):

     sudo apt-get install python-catkin-tools